sailfishos-patches/patchmanager/README.md

-# Patchmanager
+# Patchmanager for SailfishOS

-Patchmanager is a tool for transparently modifying installed files per patch utility and for managing the special patch files ("Patches") for doing so.
+Patchmanager is a tool for transparently modifying installed files by the patch utility and for managing the special patch files ("Patches") for doing so.
-Since version 3.0 it does not modify original files, but alters their content when they are loaded into RAM to be run.
+Since version 3.0, Patchmanager does not modify original files on mass storage, it merely alters their content when they are loaded into RAM to be executed.

 ## Information for users

 Note that Patchmanager does not install an application icon on the launcher, but creates a new entry in SailfishOS' Settings app.

-To install Patchmanager you should install [Storeman](https://openrepos.net/content/osetr/storeman-installer) to install Patchmanager 3.x from OpenRepos using Storeman.
-Alternatively you may download the [recent Patchmanager RPM from OpenRepos](https://openrepos.net/content/patchmanager/patchmanager) and install it manually.
+To install Patchmanager you should use Storeman, which can be installed via the [Storeman-Installer](https://openrepos.net/content/osetr/storeman-installer), but you also may download the [recent Patchmanager RPM from OpenRepos](https://openrepos.net/content/patchmanager/patchmanager) and install it manually.
+The modern alternative to using OpenRepos is the SailfishOS:Chum community repository, which can be easily accessed with the SailfishOS:Chum GUI application or with the ususal command line tools (`pkcon`, `zypper`), after downloading either the SailfishOS:Chum GUI application RPM or the SailfishOS:Chum repo helper RPM from [chumrpm.netlify.app](https://chumrpm.netlify.app/) and installing it.
+Both RPMs are also offered at OpenRepos (but the GUI app only for the recent SailfishOS release) and hence are installable by Storeman.

 Modern patches for Patchmanager are provided via [the Web Catalog](https://coderus.openrepos.net/pm2/projects/), while older patches were provided as [RPMs at Openrepos](https://openrepos.net/category/patches) and some of them are still maintained.
 Mind that many Patches were first released at OpenRepos but later migrated to the Web Catalog: For these you will find outdated RPMs, hence always search in the Web Catalog first.